Zlatibor Mountain - 1 Day

 Operating months: All year long

 Welcome to Zlatibor mountain- destination of pines, springs and glades and one of the most famous mountain resorts in Serbia - deffinately one you should not miss during your stay in Serbia.

 Highlights: Stopica cave, Gostilje Waterfall, ethno village Sirogojno, Zlatibor center

-Zlatibor mountain is the most popular tourist resort in West Serbia, about 220 km from Belgrade, where we will visit a unique open air ethno museum "Old Village"in Sirogojno and Stopica Cave with its awe inspiring cave stalactites and an underground river.
+Zlatibor mountain is the most popular tourist resort in West Serbia, about 220 km from Belgrade, where you will visit a unique open air ethno museum "Old Village"in Sirogojno and Stopica Cave with its awe inspiring cave stalactites and an underground river.
 This is also a destination for a genuine gourmet, where you can taste prsuta (smoked ham), kajmak (a creamy cheese spread delicacy), “komplet lepinja”, tea made from mountain herbs and, of course, a shot of traditional drink “sljivovica” – plum rakia.
 After we taste some of these delicacies, we are going to visit one of the most beautiful waterfalls in western Serbia - Gostilje waterfall.
 On our way back to Belgrade we will make stop on Zlatibor center and take a short walk around the lake.

 Building skills and interior facilitation, as well as the way of organizing business and family life of people in the hilly - mountainous areas of the Dinar region are presented in 55 buildings (of which 32 are in permanent museum exhibition) which are relocated from mt Zlatibor’s villages.
 The process of transfer, setting-up and reconstruction of Zlatibor log cabins in the "Old Village" was initiated by architect Ranko Findrik and the Republic Institute for Protection of Cultural Heritage in 1980.
 The initiative came from the organization of handicrafts from Sirogojno and realized by the persistence of Mrs. Dobrila Vasiljević – Smiljanić, engaging of the ethnologist, Mrs. Bosa Rosić, competent national institutions and numerous collaborators.